-In addition to these specific instructions, you should also use the 2006 General Instructions for Forms 1099, 1098, 5498, and W-2G.
-Those general instructions include information about:
+In addition to these specific instructions, you should also use the 2009 General Instructions for Forms 1099, 1098, 3921, 3922, 5498, and W-2G.
+Those general instructions include information about the following topics.

-- Backup withholding
+- · Backup withholding.

-- Magnetic media and electronic reporting requirements
+- Electronic reporting requirements.

-- Penalties
+- Penalties.

-- Who must file (nominee/middleman)
+- Who must file (nominee/middleman).

-- When and where to file
+- When and where to file.

-- Taxpayer identification numbers
+- Taxpayer identification numbers.

-- Statements to recipients
+- Statements to recipients.

-- Corrected and void returns
+- Corrected and void returns.

-- Other general topics
+- Other general topics.